 Email the program team members to find out more:

-The Faculty of Health Sciences is committed to giving our graduates the best possible start in the employment market through systematically providing leadership development opportunities for all undergraduate and graduate entry master's students.
+The Sydney School of Health Sciences is committed to giving our graduates the best possible start in the employment market through systematically providing leadership development opportunities for all undergraduate and graduate entry master's students.

 We do this through integrated Leadership Development programs, which help develop future industry leaders to improve health outcomes in Australia and around the world.

-Belong@FHS is the Faculty of Health Sciences’ peer-mentoring program for undergraduate students.
+Belong@FHS is the Sydney School of Health Sciences peer-mentoring program for undergraduate students.
 It combines advice sessions and social events to make sure that all our students get the most out of their degrees.
 First year students get the support of senior students and senior students develop leadership skills and can be mentored by alumni.

-The Sydney Health Leaders Program supports the development of future leaders, by providing opportunities for students who become involved in activities of the faculty and wider university to gain recognition of their involvement.
+The Sydney Health Leaders Program supports the development of future leaders, by providing opportunities for students who become involved in activities of the school and wider university to gain recognition of their involvement.

 The Leadership Mentoring Program gives students in their final year of study who have leadership aspirations and potential the opportunity to receive mentoring from leaders in the private or public sector.